Vertically aligned carbon nanotube arrays: Carbon source

 C2H2 is typically introduced to trigger the CNT growth during PECVD of VANTAs.
 The flow rate ratio of NH3:C2H2 is usually around 4:1 to minimize the amorphous carbon formation.
 Behr et al. studied the effect of hydrogen on the catalyst nanoparticles during the PECVD of VANTAs, and demonstrated that at H2-to-CH4 ratios of about 1 iron catalyst nanoparticles are converted to Fe3C and well-graphitized nanotubes grow from elongated Fe3C crystals.
 H2-to-CH4 ratios greater than 5 in the feed gas result in high hydrogen concentrations in the plasma and strongly reducing conditions, which prevents the conversion of Fe to Fe3C and cause poorly-graphitized nanofibers to grow with thick walls.

 Temperature

 One of the major advantages of using PECVD growth techniques is the low growth temperature.
-The ionization of the neutral hydrocarbon molecules inside the plasma facilitates the breaking of the C–H bonds and lowers the activation energy of the CNT growth to be about 0.3eV as opposed to the 1.2eV needed for thermal CVD processes.
+The ionization of the neutral hydrocarbon molecules inside the plasma facilitates the breaking of the C–H bonds and lowers the activation energy of the CNT growth to be about 0.3 eV as opposed to the 1.2 eV needed for thermal CVD processes.